isnekki/bizscout-task/README.md

 ### Application Usage

+1. Run `pnpm dev` in the root folder and wait for both backend and frontend to fully compile
-1. Open your web browser and navigate to `http://localhost:3000/`
+2. Open your web browser and navigate to `http://localhost:3000/`
-2. The dashboard will display a table and a chart to present the data.
+3. The dashboard will display a table and a chart to present the data.
 Above that will be a **Live** and **History** tab.
    - The _Live_ tab is where requests will be sent every 5 minutes with data coming from the backend
    - The _History_ tab is where requests can be queried from within a range